jack-r-hong/codegen/codegen/gen/README.md

 In your generator project.
 A single jar file will be produced in `target`.
 You can now use that with codegen:

 ```
-java -cp /path/to/swagger-codegen-cli.jar:/path/to/your.jar io.swagger.codegen.Codegen -l typescript_express -i /path/to/swagger.yaml -o ./test
+java -cp /path/to/swagger-codegen-cli.jar:/path/to/your.jar io.swagger.codegen.Codegen -l typeScriptExpressServer -i /path/to/swagger.yaml -o ./test
 ```

 Now your templates are available to the client generator and you can write output values

 ## But how do I modify this?
-The `Typescript_expressGenerator.java` has comments in it--lots of comments.
+The `TypescriptexpressserverGenerator.java` has comments in it--lots of comments.
 There is no good substitute for reading the code more, though.
-See how the `Typescript_expressGenerator` implements `CodegenConfig`.
+See how the `TypescriptexpressserverGenerator` implements `CodegenConfig`.
 That class has the signature of all values that can be overridden.

 For the templates themselves, you have a number of values available to you for generation.